MAA28/Abi/13. Jahrgang/Englisch/Analysis Speech - Mark Ashton.md

-After being informed about the
+After being informed about the dire situation of the stirk